w3c/smufl/latest/implementation_notes/beamed_groups_of_notes.md

-This range is most useful in fonts intended for text-based applications, with metrics that are compatible for mixing musical symbols with text.
+This range is intended for mixing music symbols with text.
+Its metrics and glyph registrations should follow the guidelines for fonts intended for text-based applications, even in fonts that are themselves primarily intended for use in scoring applications.

-In such a font, these glyphs may be used for displaying complex metric modulations and *l’istesso tempo* directions in conjunction with the precomposed note glyphs in the **Individual notes** range.
+These glyphs may be used for displaying complex metric modulations and *l’istesso tempo* directions in conjunction with the precomposed note glyphs in the **Individual notes** range.

 Kerning pairs for every combination of these glyphs should be included such that the fractional beams overlap slightly with the stems of notes